 We spent an hour by Askja and then headed back.
 We took a different route back, crossed Jökulsá á Fjöllum glacial river on a bridge by Upptyppingar, and made a stop at Fjallakaffi - Mountain Café in Möðrudalur, which is the highest located settlement in Iceland.

-After 14 hours on the road, we were back in Akureyri by 20:30 at night.
-It was an amazing trip, highly recommended.
-I had wanted to visit Askja for many years, so I am very happy I made it before the roads were closed because of the Holuhraun volcanic eruption.
+I had wanted to visit Askja for many years, so I am thrilled I made it there before the roads were closed due to the Holuhraun volcanic eruption.

 People swimming in Víti

-You can read about it in my travel-blog An Amazing Tour to Askja and Holuhraun Lava Field in the Highland of Iceland.
+You can read about it in my travel blog: An Amazing Tour to Askja and Holuhraun Lava Field in the Highland of Iceland.

-We got much better weather on that tour and people were allowed to bathe in Víti crater.
+We got much better weather on that tour, and people were allowed to bathe in Víti crater.

 Have a lovely time at the amazing Askja :)